Importing Data Into an Existing Sheet in Smartsheet

 SSFeatures makes it easy to import data directly into your existing sheet.
 It supports files like Excel, OpenDocument, CSV, and TXT.

-Without any Smartsheet addons, Smartsheet doesn't let you import data into an existing sheet.
-If you click File --> Import, Smartsheet provides options to import data, but they create new sheets instead.
+There is no way to import data from a local file into an existing sheet.
+If you click File --> Import, there are options to import data, but they create new sheets instead.
 Then, you have to copy and paste everything into your original sheet by hand.

 • The new sheet doesn't match your original sheet's column types.